 Specializes in manufactured home loans

-No minimum credit score requirement
+No minimum credit score requirement for most states

 Can finance up to 100% of mobile home and land values